h5netcdf/h5netcdf/README.rst

 Change Log
 ----------

-Version 0.6 (Jun 5, 2018):
+Version 0.6 (Jun 7, 2018):

 - Support for reading and writing data to remote HDF5 files via the HDF5 REST API using the h5pyd_ package.
 Any file "path" starting with either ``http://``, ``https://``, or ``hdf5://`` will automatically trigger the use of this package.
-No changes to the code required.
   By `Aleksandar Jelenak <https://github.com/ajelenak-thg>`_.

 Version 0.5.1 (Apr 11, 2018):